-If you organize your day so that you can get the small tasks out of the way first, then you will have time for focusing on the bigger project with nothing to interrupt the flow of thinking.
+If you organize your day so that you can get the small tasks out of the way first, then you will have time to focus on the bigger project with nothing to interrupt the flow of thinking.

 YOU DON’T WANT TO DO CERTAIN TASKS

-If we are obsessed by perfection, it will drain our energy, hurt our time factor for completing our work, and prevent us from using creativity as we become too structured to perfection.
+If we are obsessed with perfection, it will drain our energy, hurt our time factor for completing our work, and prevent us from using creativity as we become too structured to perfection.
 Flexibility.
-Most of the time, the first or second time we did the task, it was already perfect; often we ruin it with striving for perfection.
+Most of the time, the first or second time we did the task, it was already perfect; often, we ruin it by striving for perfection.

 STAY IN THE MOMENT

 While it is easy to get distracted by ringing phones, checking emails and being interrupted by uninvited guests, don’t let these distractions keep you from projecting your all into the project you are doing.